This post was most recently updated on November 28th, 2021.2 min read.

 Anyway.
 What was the issue at hand again?

 There are plenty of situations when Visual Studio might get confused by the different accounts you use for your different workflows and environments.
 You might get plenty of different symptoms – at worst, you might get locked out of your Visual Studio.
-A milder case might just bug your Cloud Explorer, like shown below.
+A milder case might just bug your Cloud Explorer, like the example shown below.

 Okay – so how do we fix this?

 Before taking the steps below, make sure you do actually have your credentials logged in a password manager somewhere.
 You’ll need to reauthenticate at the end of the process.